France–South Korea relations: The Korean War

 The Korean War was a turning point that helped strengthen relations between the two countries.
 Before that time, relations had always been more or less limited to a few individuals at governmental level.
 News of the war introduced Korea to a wider French public.
 From 1950 to 1953, 3,200 French soldiers assisted South Korea by taking part in the fighting.
 Of these, 270 were killed.

 French participation in the Korean War improved cultural and economic links between the two countries.
 Though South Korea changed greatly in the following decades, the two countries continued to maintain normal diplomatic relations.
 The year 2002 was the first in which the number of French citizens present in South Korea surpassed the number present during the Korean War.
 By 2002, 6,000 to 7,000 French citizens claimed residency in South Korea.

 Present day

-As at 2024 France and South Korea maintain good relations on major issues, in particular in relation to North Korea.
+As at 2024, France and South Korea maintain good relations on major issues, in particular in relation to North Korea.
 France is one of the few European countries not to have official diplomatic relations with the DPRK.
-France has also supported the Six-party talks as well as the role of the IAEA in attempting to find a solution to the nuclear issue.
-Besides bilateral cooperation, France and South Korea work together in international organizations such as the United Nations, UNESCO, the OECD.
+France has also supported the Six-party talks as well as the IAEA in attempting to find a solution to the nuclear issue.
+Besides bilateral cooperation, France and South Korea work together in international organizations such as the United Nations, UNESCO, and the OECD.
 In 2020 the French government described its relations with South Korea as "excellent".

 However, at the opening in Paris of the 2024 Olympics, the large South Korean athletic representation was orally broadcast by the French commentator as coming from North Korea.
 The South Korean sports ministry immediately stated that it would make "strong complaint with France on a government level."